 To know more on the diet to increase Vitamin-B12, refer to the article- https://my22bmi.com/vitamin-b12-the-silent-warrior/

 My22BMI is a digital healthcare startup addressing the problem of managing lifestyle diseases through personalized diet plans.
-My22BMI empower lives to eat healthily and smartly and believe food should be your first medicine.
-The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition and hormonal health.
+My22BMI empowers lives to eat healthily and smartly and believe food should be your first medicine.
+The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition, and hormonal health.

 Contact our qualified nutrition and holistic health experts over a one time Free Consultation Call and get your own customized diet plan.